Eventyret/RSSA/README.md

 ### In Progress

-- Add to series collection (This is for now disabled) (It needs an API call to TheTVdb)
+- Add to series collection (This is for now disabled) (It needs an API call to TheTVDB)
-- Add  POST API for TheTVdb to connect to their endpoint /login
+- Add  POST API for TheTVDB to connect to their endpoint /login
 - Store the token and pass this to their API to get tvdbID to be used in `info.js`

 ### Features Left to Implement